 It is also undeniable that several other factors contribute to the effectiveness of Arabic language teaching in Malaysia.
 The study by Mohd Yusof and Jaafar (2019) regarding the implementation of Arabic language teaching in religious secondary schools: A comparative analysis between religious secondary schools and national secondary schools shows a very significant difference based on the method of teaching Arabic in both types of schools, with possible implications for student achievement.
-This occurs due to factors such as the selection of teaching methods, academic achievement, teaching resources and materials, the effectiveness of teaching programs, teacher involvement, and alignment with the educational goals of the country.
-The aforementioned factors have indirectly been emphasized in the studies of Razali (2020) on the factor of selecting suitable teaching methods, Zakaria and Norul’Azmi (2022) on the factor of students' academic achievement, Susanto (2022) on the factor of teaching resources and materials, Zaini et al. (2020) on the factor of the effectiveness of teaching programs, Said et al. (2023) on the factor of teacher involvement, and Rahman et al. (2019) on the factor of teacher competence and alignment with the educational goals of the country.
+This occurs due to factors such as the selection of teaching methods, academic achievement, teaching resources and materials, the effectiveness of teaching programmes, teacher involvement, and alignment with the educational goals of the country.
+The aforementioned factors have indirectly been emphasised in the studies of Razali (2020) on the factor of selecting suitable teaching methods, Zakaria and Norul’Azmi (2022) on the factor of students' academic achievement, Susanto (2022) on the factor of teaching resources and materials, Zaini et al. (2020) on the factor of the effectiveness of teaching programmes, Said et al. (2023) on the factor of teacher involvement, and Rahman et al. (2019) on the factor of teacher competence and alignment with the educational goals of the country.

 Study Findings

-The analysis of 16 past studies related to the factors contributing to the effectiveness of Arabic language teaching in Malaysia can generally be categorized into several main domains: active interaction between teacher and students, the role of the environment, the role of technology and digital resources, the use of various resources in teaching, teacher qualifications and competence, and lastly, the use of teaching methods and techniques.
-Table 2 below summarizes the research findings for each of the 16 past studies analyzed:
+The analysis of 16 past studies related to the factors contributing to the effectiveness of Arabic language teaching in Malaysia can generally be categorised into several main domains: active interaction between teacher and students, the role of the environment, the role of technology and digital resources, the use of various resources in teaching, teacher qualifications and competence, and lastly, the use of teaching methods and techniques.
+Table 2 below summarises the research findings for each of the 16 past studies analysed:

-Table 2: Summary of 16 studies on Factors of Effectiveness in Arabic Language Teaching.
+Table 2: Summary of 16 studies on Factors of Effectiveness in Arabic Language Teaching